MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-6.md

 * The LicenseChallengeReeFeatures enum now includes value KeyExchangeMultiple.
 * The KeyExchangeLicense class method AddRight can now be called multiple times with different KeyExchangeRight instances with different algorithms if the challenge's ReeFeatureList contains LicenseChallengeReeFeatures.KeyExchangeMultiple.
+* IPackagingDataAcquisitionHandler has been added to .NET Core version. .NET Core Server SDK was released without this functionality, it was added back to close functionality gap between Legacy and .NET Core editions.

 ## Changes in PlayReady Device Porting Kit Version 4.6